alex-dishen/tic-tac-toe/README.md

 ## **Features**
 * Two players mode
-* AI mode
-* Ability to change level of difficulty of the AI
-## In progress:
-* Middle level of difficulty
-* Hard level of difficulty
+* AI mode with two levels of difficulty

 ## **Outcome**
 * Used **HTML**